-doheader Installs the given header files into /usr/include/, by default with file mode 0644, or with the install options set by the most recent insopts call.
-If the first argument is -r, then operates recursively, descending into any directories given.
-Only available in EAPIs listed in table 12.10 as supporting doheader.
+doenvd Installs the given environment files into /etc/env.d/, by default with file mode 0644.
+For EAPIs listed in table 12.16 as respecting insopts in doenvd, the install options set by the most recent insopts call override the default.
 Failure behaviour is EAPI dependent as per section 12.3.1.